How To Find A Decimal From A Percentage

 To fully grasp the process of converting percentages to decimals, it's essential to delve deeper into the core concepts and the underlying mathematical principles.
 Understanding these basics will make the conversion process more intuitive and less reliant on rote memorization.

 From a mathematical standpoint, both percentages and decimals are simply different ways of representing rational numbers.
 A rational number is any number that can be expressed as a fraction p/q, where p and q are integers and q is not zero.
-Since a percentage is a fraction with a denominator of 100, it is inherently a rational number.
+This leads to since a percentage is a fraction with a denominator of 100, it is inherently a rational number.
 Similarly, a decimal can be expressed as a fraction with a denominator that is a power of 10, making it also a rational number.

 Understanding this mathematical foundation helps clarify why the conversion process works.
 It's not just a mechanical rule; it's a fundamental transformation between two different representations of the same underlying value.
 This deeper understanding empowers you to confidently apply the conversion process in a variety of contexts, knowing that you are simply changing the way a number is expressed without altering its actual value.